MohaimenH/fullstack-open/README.md

 # Full Stack Open

-This repo has my submissions for the Full Stack Open course exercises that I started on Jun 22, 2021.
+This repo has my submissions for the Full Stack Open course exercises.

+## Timeline

+June 22, 2021 - Started The MOOC